 There are about 110,000 stroke survivors in Scotland, many of whom live in Edinburgh.

-Of those that survive their stroke:
+According to the Stroke Association (2017), of those that survive their stroke:

 It is well established that exercise after stroke services should be ongoing, not time-limited, and thus long-term physical activity behaviour change is required.